-Strait-Jacket is available to rent or buy now
+Strait-Jacket is available to rent or buy now.

-READ MORE: NOIRVEMBER
+READ MORE: PSYCHO

 Strait-Jacket follows the so-called hagsploitation trend set by Robert Aldrich’s cult classic What Ever Happened to Baby Jane?
 (1962).
-This was a horror subgenre that predominantly featured a formerly glamorous older woman who was mentally unbalanced, joyously tormenting all those around her.
-There’s no doubt that Joan Crawford proved to be an excellent choice for the lead; her delightful performance certainly elevating the film.
+This horror subgenre predominantly featured a formerly glamorous older woman who was mentally unbalanced, joyously tormenting all those around her.
+There’s no doubt that Joan Crawford proved to be an excellent choice for the lead; after all, her delightful performance elevates the film.
 However, her performance is also surrounded by a hint of sadness, as the parallels between Crawford’s declining career and her character’s inability to be taken seriously by society haunt each scene.
 Throughout the film, Castle tries to surround his narrative with themes of trauma, internal pain and personality disorder to varying degrees of success.
 But in the end, Strait-Jacket can’t help but succumb to Castle’s B-Movie past, and while that may not lead to anything ground-breaking, the ride is certainly fun.